jotaen/klog/Specification.md

 There MUST appear one “blank line” between subsequent *records*;
 additional “blank lines” MAY appear.

-The *records* don’t have to appear in any order.
+*Records* MAY appear in any order in the file.

-There MAY exist multiple *records* for the same day.
+There MAY exist multiple *records* with the same date.
-These are treated as distinct.
+These MUST be treated as distinct.

-### Technical remarks

-The file extension MUST be `.klg`, e.g. `times.klg`.
+The file extension SHOULD be `.klg`, e.g. `times.klg`.
 The file encoding MUST be UTF-8.

-Newlines MUST be encoded with the LF linefeed character (escape sequence `\n`).
+Newlines MUST be encoded with either the linefeed character (LF, escape sequence `\n`), or carriage return and linefeed character (CRLF, escape sequences `\r\n`).
+These two styles SHOULD NOT be mixed within the same file.

-There SHOULD be a “newline” at the end of the file.
+There SHOULD be a newline at the end of the file.

+## III.
+Evaluating data

+### Total time
+The resulting *total time* of a record MUST be computed by summing up its *entries*: positive values add to the *total time*, negative values deduct from it.
+The resulting *total time* MAY be 0;
+it MAY be negative;
+it MAY be greater than 24 hours.

+Overlapping *ranges* MUST be counted individually.
+(They MUST NOT be merged together.)

+*Ranges* with *shifted times* MUST be fully counted towards the *date* at which they appear in the *record*.
+They MUST NOT be implicitly split across the two adjacent *dates*.

+*Open ranges* MUST NOT be counted by default;
+they MAY be factored in upon explicit request, though.

 ## III.
 Appendix